 This research isn’t new at all.
 A quick literature search shows us evidence going all the way back to the 1980s on this topic.
 We’re not even talking one or two papers either.
 There’s a whole bunch.

 Over the decades weight loss has been shown to improve type 2 diabetes control over and over again.
+Therefore, the type 2 diabetes remission isn’t necessarily just one single diet or protocol.

 Why the hype around Dr Taylors research then?